cdot65/pan-os-upgrade/README.md

 - **Automation of Routine Tasks**: Reduces manual errors and saves time by automating upgrades, configurations, and system checks.
 - **Support for Direct and Proxy Connections**: Connect directly to firewalls or through a Panorama appliance, with support for targeting specific devices using filters.
 - **Pre/Post Diff**: Network snapshots are taken before and after the upgrade process, providing a PDF report of changes within the network environment after the upgrade completes.
-- **Active/Passive High Availability (HA) Workflow**: Fully supports upgrading devices in active/passive HA configurations when executed in `batch` mode, ensuring both members are properly upgraded and synchronized.
+- **Active/Passive and Active/Active High Availability (HA) Workflow**: Fully supports upgrading devices in active/passive or active/active HA configurations when executed in `batch` mode, ensuring both members are properly upgraded and synchronized.
 - **Multi-threading for Efficiency**: Utilizes multi-threading to parallelize upgrades, especially beneficial when upgrading multiple devices through Panorama, enhancing performance and reducing overall upgrade time.
 - **Customizable and Extensible**: Execution of the script can be tailored to fit diverse network environments and requirements, offering flexibility for various deployment scenarios.
 - **Comprehensive PAN-OS Interactions**: Facilitates extensive interactions with Palo Alto Networks appliances for operations like readiness checks, state snapshots, and report generation.